stoyonaga/EECS6414_SocialNetworks/README.md

 ## Final Deliverables
 - For access to our written report, please contact us!
-- The slides can be accessed [here](https://github.com/stoyonaga/EECS6414_SocialNetworks/blob/main/presentation/1-presentation-final-slides.pdf).
+- The midterm presentation can be found [here](https://github.com/stoyonaga/EECS6414_SocialNetworks/blob/main/presentation/1-presentation.pdf).
+For access to our final slides with video demos of the user interface, please contact us :)